-Fullarton Road and Cross Road Intersection Upgrade
+Cross Road and Fullarton Road Intersection Upgrade

 About the project

+The Cross Road and Fullarton Road intersection is located approximately five kilometres south-east of Adelaide’s Central Business District (CBD), and is adjacent to the University of Adelaide Waite Campus and Urrbrae High School, within the suburbs of Urrbrae and Kingswood.
 Cross Road and Fullarton Road are both important commuter routes, serving traffic to and from the Mitcham Hills area and the South Eastern Freeway.

 Please note this image is an artist’s impression for illustrative purposes only, and not a final design.

 For further detail download a copy of the current concept plan.

 The proposed treatments include:

 - widening of Cross Road, with the installation of dedicated right turn lane into Fullarton Road on both approaches, three through lanes on both approaches, a dedicated left turn slip lane onto Fullarton Road (northbound) and dual left turn lanes onto Fullarton Road (southbound);

 - widening of Fullarton Road, with the installation of dedicated right turn lanes into Cross Road on both approaches, three through lanes on both approaches, a dedicated left turn slip lane onto Cross Road (westbound) and a shared though and left turn lane onto Cross Road (eastbound);